Every day is a holiday with these Holiday of the Day Writing Prompts for upper elementary.

 Step #1: Decide HOW you’ll use the resources.

-Step #2: Review the writing prompts and make necessary changes.
+Step #2: Review the writing prompts and make the necessary changes.

 Step #3: How are you going to display the prompts?